-The investment approach for the portion of the portfolio delegated to Optimum is based on projected interest rates, sector weighting and the selection of securities from different issuers.
-Provincial, municipal and corporate securities are generally given preference by the sub-manager in order to benefit from the interest rate differential in relation to Canadian government securities.
+For the portion of the portfolio delegated to Optimum, the investment approach implemented by Optimum is based on anticipating interest rate movements, sector weighting strategy and rigorous selection of issuances from various issuers.
+The sub-manager favors Canadian issuers including provincial, municipal, and corporate bonds in order to capitalize on the yield spread relative to Canadian government securities.
 The sub-manager give preference to bonds issued in Canadian dollars, but other currencies may be selected for part of the portfolio.
-The sub-manager uses a combination of strategies to incorporate ESG criteria.
+The sub-manager employs a multifaceted approach to integrate ESG factors.
+Initially, Optimum selects companies with strong ESG practices by analyzing their behaviors, policies, and directives.
+Then, it maps the issuers'

+financing needs with the of United Nation ("UN") Sustainable Development Goals ("SDGs") to align the sustainability of investments and generate positive impacts.
+Finally, Optimum incorporates various sustainable investment themes such as green energy, sustainable buildings, eco-friendly transportation, water management, local investments, and the circular economy.

 Namely, the sub-manager may exclude issuers from sensitive industries such as, for example, coal and tobacco.
 The sub-manager may include an issuer from a sensitive industry if, for example, the issuer is issuing a security linked to the funding of a project that has positive social or environmental impact, such as renewable energy production on reducing greenhouse gas emission.
-The sub-manager may also give preference to securities from issuers with the highest evaluations in their category (industry, issuer type, etc.) as determined by low sustainability risk ratings based on the ESG data obtained from external sources, such as Groupe Investissement Responsable Inc. Other approaches may also be used, such as dialoguing with issuers and disinvestment.